Patashu/Baba-Is-You-Patashu-s-Mods/README.md

 **DESTROY** - __Property__ Objects that are DESTROY are destroyed immediately.

-**SEND/RECEIVE:** __Property_ LEVEL IS SEND sends the rules to the next level you enter, LEVEL IS RECEIVE causes them to take effect.
+**SEND/RECEIVE:** __Property_ LEVEL IS SEND/TEXT IS SEND/TEXT NEAR TILE IS SEND sends all matching ri;es to the next level you enter, LEVEL IS RECEIVE/TEXT IS RECEIVE causes them to take effect.
 Create meta puzzles spanning multiple levels!

 **CRASH:** __Property__ If YOU is on CRASH, Baba Is You crashes.